modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 - From there, I usually create a new sheet and start adding my switches, but for this project I wanted to do something a little different.
 - In the interest of making this board as customizable as possible, I want it to support more than one type of switch.
 I know I want it to support standard MX switches which are compatible with standard Gateron switches as well, but I also want it to support Gateron KS-33 switches, which are their low profile switch.
 - To do that, I could either design two separate PCB's entirely, or I could create a new footprint that combines the MX hotswap socket with the KS-33 hotswap socket, and that's exactly what I did!
-- Now, I know it looks a little funky but I promise it works because I'm making this video in the future where I've actually tested it out.
+- Now, I know it looks a little funky but I promise it works because I'm making this video in the future where I've actually tested it.
 - One thing to note is that this doesn't allow you to switch between KS-33 and MX profile switches willy nilly, because you have to actually solder the hotswap sockets on, so you have to choose which one you want when you're building the board.
 - But the benefit, is that if I'm successful, and I'm able to sell this as an actual kit, I can support the MX profile crowd and the low profile crowd with a single PCB design, provided I tell the manufacturer which sockets to install.
 -